puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 # AWS EC2 Reaper

 This AWS EC2 Reaper works using tags set on the instance itself.
 The Reaper is composed of two AWS Lambdas: the "Schema Enforcer" and the "Terminator".
-The Schema Enforcer ensures that all instances have a valid `termination_date` tag set when the EC2 resource is created, and the Terminator runs periodically to delete all instances past their `termination_date`.
+The Schema Enforcer ensures that all new instances have a valid `termination_date` tag set when the EC2 resource is created, and the Terminator runs periodically to delete all instances past their `termination_date`.

 ## Rules and Usage